-'Open catchments' are those in which the land is used for a variety of purposes.
-Farming, towns, forests, industry and recreation may occur in an open catchment, which can each affect water quality in different ways.
+'Open catchments' are those in which the land is used for a variety of purposes, by many different people.
+Farming, towns, forestry, industry and recreation may occur in an open catchment, which can each affect water quality in different ways.
 Natural events, including fires and floods, can also contribute to poor water quality.